-22.05- Performance Standards for Assessing Planning Applications
+22.05-6 Performance Standards for Assessing Planning Applications

-The performance standards set out below outline the criteria by which heritage aspects of planning applications will be assessed.
+It is policy to assess of planning applications against the objectives and performance standards set out below.

-22.05- Demolition
+22.05-7 Demolition

+It is policy that:

 The demolition of a non-contributory place will generally be permitted.

-Full demolition of significant or contributory buildings would only be permitted in exceptional circumstances.
+Full demolition of significant or contributory buildings will not generally be permitted.

-Partial demolition will not generally be permitted in the case of significant buildings, and of significant elements or the front or principal part of contributory buildings.
+Partial demolition in the case of significant buildings, and of significant elements or the front or principal part of contributory buildings will not generally be permitted.

 Retention of the three dimensional form is encouraged; facadism is discouraged.

-The adaptive reuse of a heritage place is encouraged.
+The adaptive reuse of a heritage place is encouraged as an alternative to demolition.

-The poor condition of a significant or contributory building will not be considered justification for permitting demolition.
+The poor structural or aesthetic condition of a significant or contributory building will not be considered justification for permitting demolition.

 A demolition permit should not be granted until the proposed replacement building or works have been approved.

 The demolition of fences and outbuildings which contribute to the cultural significance of the heritage place is discouraged.